Guti9sK/airbnb-dashboard-mexico-city/README.md

 # 🏙️ Dashboard - Airbnb Price Analysis in Mexico City

 >⚠️ **Notice about the data**: The data used in this project comes from a training course and is protected by copyright.
-Therefore, it is not included in this repository.
+For this reason, the data is not included in this repository.
 The analysis and visualizations are shared for demonstration purposes only.

 ## 🎯 Challenge